 What Are Press On Nails?

 Press-on nails are a type of fake nails that come in a variety of shapes, sizes, and styles.
 They are usually made of acrylic or plastic material.
-Depending on the brand you purchase, the ingredients they use could vary.
+Depending on the brand you purchase, the materials used could vary.

-Regardless, they can all be attached to natural nails in a variety of ways.
+Regardless, they can all be attached to natural nails in a few ways.

 The great thing about press on nails is that they come in a variety of designs and styles.
 Back in the day, press on nails might just come in a solid color .